 EISC is the permanent forum for inter-parliamentary cooperation in space for European national parliaments.
 It aims to facilitate the exchange of information on space activities, promote the mutual understanding of national policies and analyse the major issues at stake in the European space sector.
 EISC’s involvement in this Award will help to ensure the competitiveness of the European space sector and work towards its sustainable future.

-Co-chairs of the XXII EISC
+Co-chairs of the XXIII EISC

 The European Space Agency

 The European Space Agency (ESA) is Europe’s gateway to space.
 Its mission is to shape the development of Europe’s space capability and ensure that investment in space continues to deliver benefits to the citizens of Europe and the world.
 ESA is an international organisation with 22 Member States.
 By coordinating the financial and intellectual resources of its members, it can undertake programmes and activities far beyond the scope of any single European country.

 "This award marvelously meets two goals at the same time: encouraging the young generation to make Earth, through space, a better place to live; and to engage politicians, who decide on behalf of the citizens about the future, in considering the benefits space provides for sustainability."